nolenroyalty/one-million-checkboxes-data-scripts/README.md

 Alternatively, you can manually specify the path to the data directory with the `--data-directory` argument

 ## How do I use this code?
-If you want to manually inspect the data, just look in the `omcb-data` directory.
+First, download the data (again, the link is [here](https://archive.org/details/one-million-checkboxes-data)).
+If you want to look at it manually, just extract the archive and poke around.

 To get set up with the scripts:
 1. Install python3 if you don't have it installed